Auz/Bug/README.md

 * flyoff: The bug will fly off the screen... and slowly work its way back (if 'canFly' is true)
 * multiply: The bug will spawn a new bug and both will fly away to other parts of the page
 * nothing: Do nothing
-* die: The bug will be struck dead, and fall to the bottom of the page
+* die: The bug will be struck dead, and fall to the bottom of this page

 Credits
 -------